“THESE ADVANCED PROGRAMS ARE ONLY FOR LICENSED NAIL TECHNICIANS AND COSMETOLOGISTS IN THE USA”

 Janet McCormick, MS, NCA

-When a group in our industry discusses raising prices, their negativity shows up quickly.
+When owners in our industry discuss raising prices, their negativity shows up quickly.
 They don’t know when to do it.
-They don’t have a “strategy.”
 They are fearful they will lose clients to a crippling degree.
 And many just stay where they are out of fear!
+This can bring disaster to a business.
+Developing a strategy or protocol for raising prices can alleviate this fear, bringing clarity to when it should happen.

 At 70-75% book, you are successful (if you are charging the right prices) and can raise your prices with little repercussion.
 Surprisingly, at 70-75% book, you have some built-in loyalty in your clients that will counter the negatives when they see a higher service price.
 At 70-75% book, most of your clientele has purchased services from you or others in the salon at least 3-4 times and can be labeled a “regular,” a client expected to come back.
 Even if you raise your prices (reasonably).